Towards Universal Convergence of Backward Error in Linear System Solvers: Introduction

 We investigate this further by developing a variant of MINBERR which minimizes backward error over the Krylov subspace defined by the normal equations (\algne).
-Remarkably, this method empirically exhibits strong convergence and avoids the blow-up of Richardson.
-However, we are able to construct a family of hard problem instances for which the \algne\ backward error is at least $\log(\kappa(\A))/k$ after $k$ iterations, suggesting that no deterministic Krylov method can attain truly universal convergence for general systems.
-We propose to address this by introducing a random perturbation, replacing $\A$ with $\A+\delta\G$ for a carefully chosen $\delta$ and a Gaussian matrix $\G$, similarly to what is done in smoothed analysis \cite{spielman2004smoothed}.
-This yields a condition number proportional to $n$ while minimally affecting backward error, thereby making \algne\ independent of condition number even on our hard problem instances.
+We show that, while this method still does not strictly speaking attain universal convergence, it gets tantalizingly close with an $O(\log(\kappa(\A))/k)$ rate (Theorem \ref{t:minberrne}).
+The logarithmic dependence on the condition number is indeed observed empirically on some hard instances (Figure \ref{fig:nonsym_hard}), but it can be entirely avoided by employing a random perturbation.
+We show that running \algne\ on $\A+\delta\G$ for a carefully chosen $\delta$ and a Gaussian matrix $\G$ nearly resolves our main motivating question in backward error for general $n\times n$ linear systems (Corollary~\ref{c:minberrne}):